sandpiper-toolchain/sandpiper-toolchain.github.io/README.md

 If you want to make changes, or contribute a blog post (see below), you will need to get a local version of the code running to test the website.

 1. [install jekyll](https://jekyllrb.com/docs/installation/)
-1. `git clone https://github.com/sandpiper-toolchain/sandpiper-toolchain.org.git && cd sandpiper-toolchain.org`
+1. `git clone https://github.com/sandpiper-toolchain/sandpiper-web && cd sandpiper-web`
 1. `bundle exec jekyll serve`
 1. navigate in browser to `localhost:4000`.